-A: Truck drivers need to have a valid commercial driver's license as well as they need to meet some physical fitness requirements.
+A: Commercial truck drivers must have at least a valid commercial driver’s license and be able to meet some physical fitness requirements.
 Truck drivers also need to be aware of the state and federal motor carrier safety regulations.
-Also, in Texas they to be aware of the provisions of the Texas Commercial Driver's Handbook.
+Also, in Texas they should be aware of the provisions of the Texas Commercial Driver’s Handbook.

-Q: What are some of the qualifications missing in your opinion that could prevent eighteen wheeler accidents?
+Q: What are some of the qualifications missing in your opinion that could prevent 18-wheeler accidents?

-A: You know based on our experience, what we have seen is that a lot of accidents can be prevented or could have been prevented if the drivers had been given more training in making proper and safe lane changes as well as driving in adverse conditions and when I say adverse conditions I mean driving in rain or fog or sleet and definitely driving in rain is one of the major causes of accidents in Texas.
+A: Based on our experience, a lot of accidents can be prevented or could have been prevented if the drivers had been given more training in making proper and safe lane changes, as well as driving in adverse conditions such as rain, fog, and/or sleet.
+Failure to adjust driving habits in rain or on slick roads is one of the major causes of trucking accidents in Texas.

-Q: What are some of the other things that could be done to prevent eighteen wheeler accidents?
+Q: What are some of the other things that could be done to prevent 18-wheeler accidents?

-Q: Who would someone injured in an eighteen wheeler accident sue?
+Q: Who would someone injured in an 18-wheeler accident sue?
 The trucking company or a truck driver, in other words, who is responsible?